mdyahhya/pydefine/README.md

 ### API Reference 📖
 **Automatic Global Exception Handler**
-**When you import pydefine, it automatically catches all uncaught exceptions and displays beginner-friendly explanations.
-No other code needed!**
+When you **import pydefine**, it automatically catches all uncaught exceptions and displays beginner-friendly explanations.
+No other code needed!

 **Advanced Functions (Optional)**
 For advanced users who need more control, pyDefine also provides these functions: